 There are some issues that happen over and over again if you write JSON schemas with a plain text editor.
-You can often follow them at the Slack community for JSON schema or at StackOverflow: A schema is modified and the validation is no longer working as before but nobody knows about it at the time the schema was changed.
+You can often follow them in the Slack community for JSON schema or at StackOverflow: A schema is modified and the validation is no longer working as before but nobody knows about it at the time the schema was changed.

 The good news is: The built-in JSON schema analyzer in JSONBuddy can detect a lot of those issues while you are editing your schema in the JSON editor.

-A while ago this happened to a user: A property was removed from the JSON schema but was still present in the “required” keyword array.
+A while ago this happened to a user: A property was removed from the JSON Schema but was still present in the “required” keyword array.
 As a consequence, a lot of the JSON data was invalid.